root-project/web/for_developers/root7/index.md

 ## RBrowser

-This is first web-based component from ROOT7 which now used by default when ROOT compiled with `root7`.
+Starting from ROOT version `6.26.00` this is first web-based component which now used by default when ROOT compiled with `root7`.
 It automatically invoked when `new TBrowser` is typed in ROOT session.
-It is recommended to use `chrome/chromium` web browser with it, but all other web browsers should do the job.
+It is recommended to use with `chrome/chromium` web browser, but all other web browsers should do the job.
 On some platforms like `MacOS` or `Windows` it could be required to allow incoming network connections while `THttpServer` is used to drive communication between C++ application and browser-based UI.